Flood Hazard Identification

 Flood hazard mapping identifies areas along water bodies where flood hazards exist using design flood levels.
 In Alberta the design flood level used is the one per cent flood event - events which have a one percent chance of occurring in any given year, (also sometimes referred to as the one in one hundred year flood).

-All the province's flood hazard maps can be found on the Government of Alberta's website here.
+The province's current flood hazard maps can be found on the Flood Hazard Mapping Application on the Government of Alberta's website here.

 There are currently five river hazard studies being undertaken in Foothills County on the Bow River, Elbow River, the Highwood River, the Sheep River and Priddis and Fish Creeks.
 For detailed information please visit the Government of Alberta's website here.

 The Bow and Elbow River Study